shahcompbio/onboarding/user_accounts.md

 If that link does not work,  Please go to https://thespot.mskcc.org and search `vpn`.
 Select `Request Global Protect VPN Remote Access`

 ## HPC Account
-Go to https://rts.mskcc.org/service to request a new account.
+Go to https://thespot.mskcc.org/esc?id=mskcc_ec_pro_home and click advancing research, high performance computing, request a new hpc account to request a new account.
 (This step requires VPN/on-site access)

 Choose "HPC new account request"